Dian-Lazarov/University-Assignments/README.md

 # University-Assignments
-This repository contains all my programming assignments from university.
+This repository contains all of my programming assignments from university.